USGS-WiM/wimpo/README.md

 `This project contains code produced by the Web Informatics and Mapping (WIM) team at the United States Geological Survey (USGS).
 As a work of the United States Government, this project is in the public domain within the United States. https://wim.usgs.gov`

 ## Scientific Citations
-This project implements methodology or uses data from the following reports and data releases:
+This project implements methodology or uses data from the following reports and data releases.
+See the [Scientific_Documentation.md](Scientific_Documentation.md) file for details.

 <!-- Delete section if not applicable -->
 <!-- If there are too many citations to reasonably list, provide some information about the data or where citations can be found -->